 6. Patagonia, Chile/Argentina

-Patagonia is a region of diverse ecosystem ranging from grasslands, deserts, rivers, pampas, and the Andes mountains spanning across the borders of Chile and Argentina.
-Patagonia also has two coasts, the Pacific Ocean to the west and the Atlantic Ocean to the east.
+Patagonia is a region of diverse ecosystems spanning across the borders of Chile and Argentina in the Andes Mountains.
+Patagonia has two coasts, the Pacific Ocean to the west and the Atlantic Ocean to the east.
 Some of the most visited attractions within the region include the Valdés Peninsula, Ushuaia, and the Argentine Lake District.
-There are also marine, desert and forest flora and fauna species, abundant birds, and eco-friendly facilities.

 5. Victoria Falls, Zambia/Zimbabwe

-Victoria Falls, locally called Mosi-oa-Tunya, "The Smoke that Thunders", is on River Zambezi along the Zambia-Zimbabwe border.
-Within the geographical area of the falls there are two national parks providing the ecosystem with unique wildlife including endemic species.
-Arguably one of the largest falls in the world, the falls spray River Zambezi forest thus giving it “rainfall” 24 hours a day.
+Victoria Falls, locally called Mosi-oa-Tunya for "The Smoke that Thunders", is on River Zambezi along the border between Zambia and Zimbabwe.
+Two national parks lie within the area around the falls.
+As one of the largest waterfalls in the world, the falls spray River Zambezi forest thus giving it “rainfall” 24 hours a day.
 During the full moon at sunset, the moon’s reflection on the water forms a rainbow (“moonbow”).
-Among the seven natural wonders of the world, this is one beautiful place.

-The Fan Mountains, part of the Pamir-Alay mountain system in Tajikistan, has more than thirty beautiful lakes within them, including Kulikalon, Alaudin, Chapdara, Turbid, Piala, and Iskanderkul.
+The Fan Mountains, part of the Pamir-Alay mountain system in Tajikistan, has more than 30 beautiful lakes within them, including Kulikalon, Alaudin, Chapdara, Turbid, Piala, and Iskanderkul.
 These lakes differ in size, depth, purity, and accessibility as some are within narrow gorges.
 One of the things that make the lakes unique is that they come in varied colors, from dark purple to green.
-From an elevation, a combination of the sky, intersecting mountains, and the lakes gives the area a beautiful panoramic view.

 3. Dark Hedges, Northern Ireland